 What The Deficit Means For Those With A Final Salary Pension

-If deficits cannot be made up then difficult discussions on changing inflation measures (RPI to CPI), increasing retirement ages, increasing contributions or moving to career average rather than final salary pensions may be forced.The issues surrounding the British Steel Pension Fund have already forced a government consultation process on a number of these potential solutions.
+If deficits cannot be made up then difficult discussions may be required on changing inflation measures (RPI to CPI), increasing retirement ages, increasing contributions or moving to career average rather than final salary pensions.There is also an ongoing debate surrounding CDC type pensions.

-It is true many employers may stand behind their final salary pension schemes and not exploit any loopholes that may appear but it is clear others will not.
+It is true most employers will stand behind their final salary pension schemes and not exploit any loopholes that may appear but it is possible others will not.
 There is a long history of some businesses using creative means to reduce their exposure to a pension deficit.
 The Pensions Institute recently published a report entitled “Milking and Dumping – The devices businesses use to exploit surpluses and shed deficits in their pension schemes” that covers this issue.

 The Final Salary Pension Transfer Option